pjeby/prop-schema/README.md

 If you just want all properties to be initialized to default values, use `props.Base.call(this)`, without any data sources.
 This will work as long as you have no `required` properties, and all your default values are considered valid by their conversion/validation functions.

 If you want to explicitly initialize properties, you can pass a plain Object with the property names and values, or an instance of the same class to copy from.
-That is, `props.Base.call(this, {name: val, ...})` or `prop.Base.call(this, instanceToCopyFrom)`.
+That is, `props.Base.call(this, {name: val, ...})` or `props.Base.call(this, instanceToCopyFrom)`.

-`prop.Base` actually accepts multiple data sources, with earlier sources' properties overriding later ones, so you can do things like, `props.Base.call(this, {name: val, ...}, instanceToCopyFrom)` to copy another instance while overriding a few properties.
+`props.Base` actually accepts multiple data sources, with earlier sources' properties overriding later ones, so you can do things like, `props.Base.call(this, {name: val, ...}, instanceToCopyFrom)` to copy another instance while overriding a few properties.
 (You can also use `props.Base.apply(this, arguments)`, if you want to just pass through all of your constructor's arguments as data sources, which is how classes created by `props(specifiers)` work.)

 Regardless of the way you obtain and supply these data sources, only properties defined in the current class's schema will be copied from them.
 And if any plain Objects contain any extraneous properties that are not part of the schema, an error will be thrown.